E3Bind: An End-to-End Equivariant Network for Protein-Ligand Docking: Sensitivity to Initialization

 \section{Sensitivity to Initialization}

 E3Bind model's iterative refinement start from some initial structure at the functional block.
-The initial structure is generated from RDKit with random rotation and translation.
+The initial structure is generated by RDKit and placed in the functional block with random rotation and translation.
 Here we investigate the influence of initialization for the model's final performance.
-We generate 30 pose prediction for each complex with different translation and rotation.
-As shown in Figure \ref{fig:sensivity}, 80\% of prediction's of test set fall in ligand RMSD standard deviation within 0.196Å and centroid distance standard deviation within 0.188Å.
-The result demonstrated a very low sensitivity to the initialization of ligand structure.
-The model can always find the stable conformer due to the benefit of our iterative refinement framework.
+We generate 30 pose predictions for each protein-ligand complex with different translation and rotation.
+As shown in Figure \ref{fig:sensivity}, 80\% of the test set examples have their standard deviation of ligand RMSD within 0.196 Å and standard deviation of centroid distance within 0.188Å.
+The result indicates \method{}'s low sensitivity to ligand pose initialization and the strong robustness of its iterative refinement process.